thumbnail image

 Shogyoku, Shogetsudo Koryu, Ichiyo, Shigisan Shinka-Ryu, Chiko, Sogetsu, Ikenobo, Saga Goryu, Wafu Kai, and Enshu.

-We have enjoyed workshops and demonstrations by master teachers from all these schools, in which we learn to appreciate and
+We have enjoyed workshops and demonstrations by master teachers from all these schools, in which we learn to appreciate and understand the differences among the various schools.

 Members also contribute to the governance of Ikebana International as delegates to regional conferences and world conventions.